Luiggy102/googleClone/README.md

 ## Litle story
-This one of my favorites proyects, I have done this proyect when I didn't know about Git/Github but now is here :^)
+This one of my favorites proyects, I have done this proyect when I didn't know about Git/Github but now is here :^) It's only Desktop view.
+No responsive this time.